 A Typical Day

-The school day begins at 9:00 and ends at 3:30 (JK half-day is 9:00 -11:45).
+The school day begins at 9:00 and ends at 3:30.
+JK half-day students end their day at 11:45.
 Children can be dropped off as early as 8:30am to the playground.
 Math and phonics take place in the morning and the afternoons are generally reserved for specialties like art and music.

 Students receive thirty minutes of French programming four days per week, music and physical education twice per week and visual arts once per week.
-Students have plenty of outdoor playtime during lunch and recess.
-At CGS we are proud to partner with our hot lunch provider, Real Foods For Real Kids.
+Students have plenty of outdoor playtime during lunch and recess and at CGS we are proud to partner with our hot lunch provider, Real Foods For Real Kids.

 Full-day & Half-day Options

-This is a common concern for parents who come to us mid-way through JK or in SK, after their child has been at public school for a year.
-Our teachers are very skilled at getting students up to speed with our programs and our students are incredibly warm and welcoming to those children that may be feeling shy or nervous as late arrivals.
+This is a common concern for parents.
+Children often come to us after attending public school for a year or so or even after a school year has begun.
+Our teachers are very skilled at getting students up to speed with our programs and our students are incredibly warm and welcoming to those children that may be feeling shy or nervous as new students or late arrivals.
 CGS students are confident little people who are always eager to share their classroom.
 When students come to us a little later in the school year, we work together to ensure that their transition is smooth and comfortable.
-New students start at the beginning of the Remediation Plus Phonics program to ensure they haven’t missed any critical steps.
+New kindergarten students always start at the beginning of the Remediation Plus Phonics program to ensure they haven’t missed any critical steps.
 Once levels have been assessed, staff goes to work to integrate students into the academic program wherever they are at.

 After gaining confidence and skill in Early Start through SK, our Grade 1 students hit the ground running.
 If your child is a new student to CGS in Grade 1, the first month is dedicated to review for all students and there is plenty of time for the staff to determine how best to help your child integrate academically and socially with their new classmates.
 Many students join CGS at this time to great benefit and CGS staff is there to ensure that your child’s transition is smooth and comfortable.